blog-banner-image

 Step 3: Take the uniform certified public accountant (CPA) examination (timeline varies)

-The National Association of State Boards of Accountancy (NASBA) offers the uniform CPA examination to aspiring (forensic) accountants, which comprises four sections on the fundamentals: auditing & attestation, business environment & concepts, financial accounting & reporting, and regulations.
+The National Association of State Boards of Accountancy (NASBA) offers the uniform CPA examination to aspiring (forensic) accountants.
+The exam comprises four sections on the fundamentals: auditing and attestation, business environment and concepts, financial accounting and reporting, and regulations.
 Students must pass this exam with at least a 75 out of 99.

 Step 4: Gain professional experience (one to three years)